Protectins, Resolvins and Maresins -

 It was long thought that resolution of inflammation was a passive process, occurring simply by the dilution of inflammatory signals from the site of injury or infection, but a concept has now emerged in which acute inflammation is initiated in animal tissues by prostaglandins and leukotrienes, before there is a switch in metabolism to the production of SPMs that end the inflammatory process.
 The acute inflammatory response is a coordinated process, and both initiation and resolution stages are required to maintain healthy tissues; SPMs are key factors in the latter as is discussed below.
 As uncontrolled or dysregulated inflammation is now widely recognized to be a unifying phenomenon in many chronic diseases, SPMs and derived molecules are believed to have great therapeutic potential.

-Although specific SPMs and SPM clusters were first found in biologically active amounts in human inflammatory exudates, they are now known to be present in most tissues and body fluids.
+Although SPMs and SPM clusters were first found in bioactive amounts in human inflammatory exudates, they are now known to be present in most tissues and body fluids.
 Thus, many different molecular forms have been identified by lipidomic techniques in human peripheral blood and serum, lymph nodes, spleen, brain and breast milk, and analysis of these can potentially be indicative of disease status.

-It should be recognized that establishing the precise stereochemistries of the double bonds and hydroxyl groups in SPMs, features that are essential for their biological functions, has required heroic efforts involving total synthesis of large numbers of possible isomers for structural comparisons with those formed naturally.
+It should be recognized that establishing the precise stereochemistries of the double bonds and hydroxyl groups in SPMs, features that are essential for their functions in cells, has required heroic efforts involving total synthesis of large numbers of possible isomers for structural comparisons with those formed naturally.

 2. Protectins (Neuroprotectins)

-In studies of metabolite formation from DHA in brain tissue in response to aspirin treatment, it was shown that new docosanoids were produced that were initially termed ‘neuroprotectins’.
+In studies of metabolite formation from DHA in brain tissue in response to aspirin treatment, it was shown that new docosanoids were produced that were initially termed ‘neuroprotectins’, although the simpler term ‘protectins’ is now preferred.
 Like the leukotrienes, there are three double bonds in conjugation (so they are sometimes termed E,E,Z‑docosatrienes) with six double bonds in total.
-As it is now recognized that the formation and actions of these docosanoids are not restricted to neuronal tissue, the simpler term ‘protectins’ is preferable.
 For example, protectin D1 is present in murine inflammatory exudates and lung, in peripheral human blood and exhaled breath condensates, and in a wide range of cell types.
 The biosynthetic pathway to neuroprotectin NPD1 or protectin D1, as established in murine brain tissue and in human leukocytes and lymphocytes, is illustrated.

 Protectin biosynthesis

 Uniquely among SPMs, the initial product is 17S-hydroperoxy-DHA by reaction with 15-lipoxygenase (ALOX15), and this is converted first to a 16S,17S-epoxide and then to the 10,17‑dihydroxy-triene unit of 10R,17S-dihydroxy-docosa-4Z,7Z,11E,13E,15Z,19Z-hexaenoic acid, protectin D1 (PD1 or NPD1).
 Each step in the biosynthetic sequence is under precise stereochemical control by enzymes, and the structures of these DHA-derived mediators are highly conserved from fish to humans.
-Synthesis of PD1 is induced as a response to oxidative stress and/or activation of neurotrophins, and this highly stereospecific structure is essential for biological activity.
+Synthesis of PD1 is induced as a response to oxidative stress and/or activation of neurotrophins, and this highly stereospecific structure is necessary for its function.

-Further oxygenation can occur, and 17S-hydroperoxy-DHA can react with 5-lipoxygenase to form 10S,17S-dihydroxy metabolite in a double di‑oxygenation reaction, as illustrated, together with some of the 7,17-isomer.
+Further oxygenation can occur, and 17S-hydroperoxy-DHA can react with 5-lipoxygenase to form the 10S,17S-dihydroxy metabolite in a double di‑oxygenation reaction, as illustrated, together with some of the 7,17-isomer.
 In the action of 5-LOX, the role of the accessory protein FLAP, which is required for leukotriene biosynthesis, has needed clarification, but it is now evident that it is necessary for the biosynthesis of most of the lipoxins and resolvins.
 The intermediate 16,17‑epoxy-docosatriene can undergo non-enzymatic hydrolysis to yield racemic 10R/S,17S-dihydroxy- and 16R/S,17S-dihydroxy-docosatrienes, but enzymatically controlled stereo- and regioselective nucleophilic addition of water at C16 by an as yet unidentified hydrolase produces protectin D2 (PD2) with 16S,17S stereochemistry.
-Another metabolite 22-hydroxy-PD1 has been detected in human tissues and has significant biological activity.
+Another metabolite 22-hydroxy-PD1 has been detected in human tissues and induces a significant response in cells.

 Protectin D1, D2 and 22-hydroxy-protectin D1n-3 PDA structures